dl9sec/J-Pole_433MHz/README.md

 Details about measures and assembly of the antenna can be found in [J-Pole_433MHz_DL9SEC.pdf](https://github.com/dl9sec/J-Pole_433MHz/blob/main/J-Pole_433MHz_DL9SEC.pdf).

 1. The 6mm brass tube is cutted to the respective length.
 At one end a 4mm hole must be drilled (see drawing).
-2. The 4mm brass tube should be simply bended carefully and then cutted to the given length.
+2. The 4mm brass tube should be simply bent carefully and then cutted to the given length.

 <img src="images/J-Pole_433_Brass_elements.jpg" alt="J Pole antenna" width="40%" height="40%">
 <img src="images/J-Pole_433_Brass_elements_detailed.jpg" alt="J Pole antenna" width="40%" height="40%">